 Many say that September is the new January.
 We all know what happens in January, resolutions, new beginnings, and setting goals.
 But we also need to recognize our habits, good and the ones that are not serving us.

 I’m a firm believer that good habits simplify your life and increase productivity.
-When you create good habits, like eating healthy, getting enough rest, your body and mind function with ease.
-Bad habits, keep you stagnant, uneasy and in a state of limbo.
-Clouding up your mind and your sense of purpose in your daily life.
+When you create good practices, like eating healthy, getting enough rest, your body and mind function improve.

-Creating healthy habits require time, patience, focus, and absolute dedication.
+Like all good things, creating healthy habits requires time, patience, focus, and absolute dedication.
 So keep that in mind while you read the tips on how to create habits and keep them!